Chart Color Schemes

 Bungendore features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 85.1% of all households, including 45.2% couples with children, 31.8% couples without children, and 7.8% single parent families.
-Non-family households account for the remaining 14.9%, with lone person households at 13.9% and group households comprising 0.8%.
-The median household size is 2.9 people, larger than the Rest of NSW average of 2.6.
+Non-family households comprise the remaining 14.9%, consisting of 13.9% lone person households and 0.8% group households.
+The median household size is 2.9 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households